RossBencina/RealTimeFileStreaming/README.md

 3. Run the project.
 It should build and run, playing a sine wave.
 There are instructions on the screen for starting and stopping recording and playback.

 To play an existing file you need to provide one.
 The source code only reads headerless 16-bit stereo files (44.1k for the default settings).
-You should create such a file and then code its name into the main() function in PlayFileMain.cpp, in the line that reads `paStreamData.readFilePath = SharedBufferAllocator::alloc("C:\\Users\\Ross...");`
+You should create such a file and then code its name into the main() function in RecordAndPlayFileMain.cpp, in the line that reads `const char *playbackFilePath = "C:\\Users\\Ross\\Desktop\\07_Hungry_Ghost.dat";` Similarly, you should edit the value of the assignment to `recordTestFilePath` to specify a non-existent file that will be used for recording and playback of live recording.